russellballestrini/webwords/README.rst

 keyword:
  The `keyword` you want to search for.

-The application returns an HTTP 200 response either way and the string `true` or `false` depending on if the keyword is found in the remote web page body.
+The application always returns an HTTP 200 response and the string `true` or `false` depending on if the keyword is found in the `target` web page body.

-Once you have the application running inside docker, you will be able to run this comment to get the port that it is running on:
+Once you have the application running inside docker, run this command to get the exposed port:

 .. code-block:: bash